Billie Eilish (song)

 "Billie Eilish" is a song by American rapper Armani White.
 It was released as a single on May 23, 2022 by Legendbound and Def Jam Recordings, and debuted at number 99 on the US Billboard Hot 100 in September 2022.
-The song samples "Nothin'" by N.O.R.E.
+This song’s title is derived from singer Billie Eilish.
+The song was released as the lead single from his extended play Road to Casablanco (2022).
+The music video references Eilish's album When We All Fall Asleep, Where Do We Go?
+(2019).